 You need to be able to:

-- It can take a long time to establish a reputation that allows you to live by sculpting alone.
-If you do not become well known or there isn’t enough work, you might find it very difficult to make an income and you might always need to have another job.
+It can take a long time to establish a reputation that allows you to live by sculpting alone.
+If you do not become well known or there isn’t enough work, you might find it very difficult to earn an income and you might always need to have another job.